devplayer0/fyp/report.md

 The SysTick timer is a counter that decrements at a configurable real-time interval and can generate interrupts [@armv7m].

+Using the same target as is already employed by Introduction to Computing has the added benefit of an existing "user base", allowing for easier testing with existing code.

 ## Emulators and simulators

 Emulators and simulators are useful tools that can be used, in whole or part, to